microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_terraform/_index.md

 ## Deploy Rancher k3s on an Azure VM and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a "Ready to Go" Azure virtual machine installed with single-master Rancher K3s Kubernetes cluster and connected it as an Azure Arc cluster resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a "Ready to Go" Azure virtual machine installed with single-master Rancher K3s Kubernetes cluster and connected it as an Azure Arc cluster resource.

 ## Prerequisites